Common Cat Health Problems: Signs, Vet Timing & Prevention Guide

 7.Obesity & diabetes risk

-Portion control and appropriate calorie targets are key.
-See How to Read Cat Food Labels
+See How to Read Cat Food Labels for label basics and portion sense.

 8.Senior cat red flags